Farmata94/Sign-Hybrid/README.md

 - Signature verification.
 - Visualization of results in table (setup, sign, verify).

-### Work distribution :

-- Farmata: implementation of verification and hybrid signatures, site GUI, back-end (connection)
-- Noémie: implementation of classical and quantum signatures, site GUI
-- Cabrel: implementation of classical and quantum signatures, site GUI

 ## How to install your GUI
 ### Prerequisites :
 - Python 3.9 or higher